 Reasons to invest in Baltic forests

 HD Forest offers low-risk investments with an expected return rate of 5-6 % and full investor control.
-Future prospects are good, as sustainable timber products will be highly valued in the biobased society.
+Future prospects are good, as timber products will be highly valued in the biobased society.

 When investing in forestry with HD Forest you can expect a secure investment with a future Internal Rate of Return (IRR) of 5-6 %.
 HD Forest is a part of Hedeselskabet with over 150 years of forest management experience in Denmark.
 We have 25 years of experience in the Baltics and ensure competent management of your forest investment.

 HD Forest operates in Estonia, Latvia and Lithuania.
 All three countries are members of NATO and EU, and the currency is in Euro, which provides the same benefits as for the rest of Europe.
 The Baltics are thus ideal for safe and profitable forest investments.